Certora/Documentation/index.rst

 * :doc:`docs/cvl/index` -- a reference manual for CVL.
 * :doc:`docs/prover/index` -- a reference manual for the Certora Prover.
 * :doc:`docs/gambit/index` -- use mutation testing to improve you specifications.
+* :doc:`docs/sunbeam/index` -- instructions for installing and using *Certora Sunbeam* for formal verification of Soroban contracts.

 .. toctree::
    :maxdepth: 1